bmeck/I-D/javascript-mjs/draft.md

 These changes are to be reflected in the IANA Media Types registry in accordance with {{RFC6838}}.
 All registrations will point to this document as reference.
 The outdated note stating that the "text/javascript" media type has been "OBSOLETED in favor of application/javascript" is to be removed.
 The outdated note stating that the "text/ecmascript" media type has been "OBSOLETED in favor of application/ecmascript" is to be removed.
 IANA is requested to add the note "OBSOLETED in favor of text/javascript" to all registrations except "text/javascript".

+Four of the legacy media types in this document have a subtype starting with the "x-" prefix:

+* application/x-ecmascript
+* application/x-javascript
+* text/x-ecmascript
+* text/x-javascript

+Note that these are grandfathered media types registered as per Appendix A of [RFC6838].

 ## Common JavaScript Media Types

 ### text/javascript